The Sword of Skelos: Plot summary

-In Shadizar, Conan encounters Khassek, an agent for the Shah of Iranistan, whose master wants to obtain the Eye of Erlik, now in the barbarian's possession.
+In Shadizar, Conan encounters Khassek, an agent for the Shah of Iranistan, whose master wishes to obtain the Eye of Erlik, now in the barbarian's possession.
 Conan accompanies him on Kassek's excursion towards Iranistan.
 However, their journey is interrupted by his rival Isparana, on the run with Sarid, a renegade soldier from Turan.
 Both Khassek and Sarid are killed in their confrontation with a giant scorpion.
-Soon, Conan abandons his mission, joins forces with Isparana, and travels instead for Zamboula.
+Following Khassek's death, Conan abandons his mission, joins forces with Isparana, and travels instead for Zamboula.
 They're attacked by a band of raiders, who in turn are attacked by another tribe of raiders, the Shanki, who, victorious, escort the couple back to their oasis.
-At their village, Akhimen Khan, leader of the Shanki, welcomes the two and sends them on to Zamboula.
+At their village, Akhimen Khan, leader of the Shanki, welcomes the two and sends them off to Zamboula.

-Things are not well in Zamboula, however.
-The ruler, Akter Khan, has been corrupted by the power of his sorcerer, Zafra, who has enchanted two swords with his magic, one of which is in the possession of Khan.
+There is trouble in Zamboula, however.
+The ruler, Akter Khan, has been corrupted by the power of his sorcerer, Zafra, who has enchanted two swords with magic, one of which is in the possession of the Khan himself.
 Secretly, Zafra is conspiring against him with the Khan's mistress Chia.
-Both the Khan and Zafra desire the 'Eye of Erlik.
+Both the Khan and Zafra desire the Eye of Erlik.
 Magically aware of its approach, Zafra has his soldiers intercept Conan and Isparana near a canyon.
-Soon, the soldiers escort them the remainder of their way to the city, where they present the artifact to Akter Khan.
-Soon Zafra poisons the khan's mind against them and persuades the khan to imprison rather than reward them.
-Isparana is taken, but Conan is absent.
+The soldiers escort them towards the city, where they present the artifact to Akter Khan.
+However, Zafra poisons the khan's mind against them and persuades his master to imprison rather than reward both travelers.
+Isparana is taken away, but Conan is absent.
 Learning of the khan's ill-will, he joins forces with the rebel Balad and the tribesman Hajimen, son of his Shanki host, both of whom have grievances against the ruler.

-Conan is captured attempting to rescue Isparana, and Zafra attempts to dispatch him with his magic sword, which fights of its own accord.
-Conan staves off the flying sword long enough that it turns on its own master, as its enchantment requires it be slaked with blood.
+Conan is captured attempting to rescue Isparana, and Zafra plans on dispatching him with his magic sword, which fights on its own accord.
+Conan staves off the flying sword long enough for it turns on its own master, as its enchantment requires it be slaked with blood.
 With the sorcerer out of the picture, the barbarian goes on to locate and free Isparana.
 The two confront the khan, who attempts to slay them with his own magic sword only to find it ineffective, as Zafra had tricked him, binding it to his will alone.
 Meanwhile, the Zamboulan guards have been overcome by the forces of Hajimen and Balad, the latter of whom slays Ahkter Khan and claims the throne for his own.

 Balad, proving no better than his predecessor, turns against Conan, only to fall victim to the mortally wounded Zafra, who, crawling into the room, commands the late khan's sword to attack.
 As Balad is the closest person to the weapon, it dispatches him; Conan beheads Zafra before the sorcerer can issue a second command to the sword.
 The rulership of Zamboula now passes to Akter Khan's son Jungir, to whom Isparana promptly attaches herself.
 Conan leaves the city.